Xakkusu/hangman-game/README.md

 - After guessing the title correctly and choosing to add lives left to the leaderboard the user can enter their username.

 ![Leaderboard Sheet Image](docs/features/scoreboard-sheet-feature.png)
-- The Goggle worksheet also has a leaderboard spreadsheet here the username and the lives left of the current user and previous users are stored and retrieved through an API.
+- The Goggle worksheet also has a leaderboard spreadsheet, here the username and the lives left of the current user and previous users are stored and retrieved through an API.
 - As many names as people will play can hence be saved to the document.
 The leaderboard will always be updated as soon as it is called.

 #### Username Input Validation